maxhumber/DE4DS/README.md

 Materials for the O'Reilly Online Live Training.

-Presented by Max Humber on October 1, 2019.
+Presented by Max Humber on December 6, 2019.